MKeiNll/klondike-contest-bot/README.md

-# klondike-contest-bot
+# Klondike contest bot

-A Telegram bot made for @CryptoKlondike contest
+A Telegram bot made for @CryptoKlondike contest.

-Run with ./gradlew run